knaaptime/sprint_tutorial_pysal/README.md

 1. What you can contribute
 1. What you need
 1. How to create development environments
+1. Working with git and github
 1. How to contribute code
+1. PySAL Overview

 ## Contributing: what you need to get comfortable with